curiousgrids/first-timers/README.md

 Before you follow all these STEPS, make sure you `fork` the repository in your account.

-1. Clone the repository using HTTPS or SSH (If you don't have 2FA enabled).
+1. Clone the repository.

+If you don't have 2FA enabled, then use the normal HTTPS or SSH link.
 ```bash
 git clone https://github.com/CuriousGrids/FirstTimers.git
 ```